bacloud14/bacloud14/README.md

   - 😡 Antivirus is probably a fake business 😡.
   - ❤️ Github is amazing, so is Mr Linus ❤️.
   - 😠 Discord is for game streaming and not for programming 😠.
-  - 🥺 Try not to repeat 'I' several times in one paragraph 🥺 ...
   - 😂 How much narrow specialized you are in one field doesn't necessarily make your status sexier 😂.
   - 😂 Keep reinventing the wheel shamelessly.
 World will not stop spinning when you are happy about your library 😂.
   - 😡 Developers are not pipe builders for data scientist 😡.
-  - 🥺 A data scientist without Pandas and Numpy should still be a data scientist 🥺.
-  - 🥺 Avoid being obsessed with IQ like fellas showing in Quora.com; It is not healthy 🥺.
-  - 😡 Dark skin is not the new sexy in design; It is just here for late work 😡.
+  - 😡 Dark skin CSS is not the new sexy; It is useful for late work 😡.
   - 😃 World with Internet is much better.
 Just like It was with the telephone and television 😃.
-  - 😃 Try learning a new language before judging a lot someone's English 😃.
-  - ❤️ English is one beautiful language ❤️.
   - 🥺 Programming is hard and programmers should be valued 🥺.
-  - 😡 Advertising in the age of Internet is shit.
-Everyone can look for himself.
-Advertising in the Internet is like shiting in a garden.
-Now I think you can advertise for your product, it is now over 😡.
   - 🥺 Once, Most Hardware was sufficient for good games.
 I mean, the average personal computer were fit for the best games and we can make it happen again so more people play good games 🥺.
-  - 🥺 Think carefully about licensing your open source stuff.
-Cowboys are not fooling around and they won't value your work once you let them use it anyway. you don't want to cry later when big tech don't give a shit about you 🥺.
+  - 🥺 Think carefully about licensing your open source stuff. 🥺.